harunou/frontend-clean-architecture-react-redux-toolkit/README.md

-# Clean Architecture Implementation for React Application with Redux Toolkit
+# Fontend Clean Architecture with React and Redux Toolkit

 The repository provides an example React application that uses Redux Toolkit with [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) applied.